-This year’s lecture will be delivered by Professor Collette Tayler, Melbourne Graduate School of Education, University of Melbourne in the presence of The Minister for Education, The Hon Martin Dixon, MP, the Minister for Children and Early Childhood Development, The Hon Wendy Lovell, MLC, and Dr Lawrie Shears.
+The 2014 lecture was delivered by Professor Collette Tayler, Melbourne Graduate School of Education, University of Melbourne in the presence of Dr Lawrie Shears.

 ‘Leading learning in contemporary educational settings: the work between a thousand flowers blooming and shared models of teaching’

 What does it mean to be a leader of learning in contemporary educational settings?

 The formulation of practice in any educational setting is affected by vision and leadership, history and precedent, technical capacity and expectation, along with a mix of individual interests.